sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 ### Accepting connections (and dropping them)

 The event can be one of the following:
-* readable event on the listener - means that there are incomint connections that are ready to be accepted by the listener
+* readable event on the listener means that there are incoming connections that are ready to be accepted
 * event on the connected socket
   * readable - the socket has data available for reading
   * writable - the socket is ready for writing some data into it

 The listener vs socket event can be distinguished by token, where for the listener token is always zero, as it was registered in `Poll`.